Itchen Navigation: Operation

 Following the death of Pyott, ownership of the navigation was bought by James D'Arcy, by then married to the widow of one of Pyott's sons.
 There were still mortgages of £4,666 outstanding, all of them owned by members of Pyott's family, on which interest had to be paid.
 He appears to have leased the tolls to the proprietors, according to a local newspaper report of the time, and then to Edward Knapp, before taking over again in 1794.
 Around 1802, the navigation was carrying 18310 lt of freight, of which 10300 lt were coal and culm, 350 lt were salt, 1710 lt tons were chalk, and the remaining 5950 lt tons were made up of other goods.
 The average annual income was quoted as £3,735, but this probably included freight charges as well as tolls, since D'Arcy managed both.
 He operated four barges.

 With the prospects of a link between the navigation and the Basingstoke Canal being constructed, the undertaking was valued at £24,000, and D'Arcy sold a half share in it to his agent, George Hollis.
 He then sold the other half to him, and moved to Ireland.
 Hollis became the sole proprietor from 1804, having bought out his sleeping partner.
-Throughout its life, the navigation had almost been a monopoly, but Hollis planned to end this, and obtained an Act of Parliament in 1802, to make it an open navigation, where anyone could use it on payment of the appropriate tolls.
-These were laid down in the Act, ending the setting of tolls by the Commissioners.
-The Act also specified that he had three years to put the river in order, which he appears to have achieved, since he then leased it to a group of merchants.
+Throughout its life, the navigation had almost been a monopoly, but Hollis planned to end this, and obtained the River Itchin Navigation Act 1802 (42 Geo.
+3. c. cxi), to make it an open navigation, where anyone could use it on payment of the appropriate tolls.
+These were laid down in the act of Parliament, ending the setting of tolls by the commissioners.
+The act also specified that he had three years to put the river in order, which he appears to have achieved, since he then leased it to a group of merchants.

 From 1808, a number of detractors argued that the navigation was in a poor condition, hoping to force Hollis to concede water rights to mills, and traffic declined.
-Another Act of 1811 allowed Hollis to raise the tolls, and eight years later, he held a meeting at the Winchester Guildhall, explaining why he needed to raise the tolls further.
-The meeting asked him to postpone his next Bill for a year, in return for which they would give him £1,200 for one year's tolls, wharfage and rent, he would spend £600 on repairs, and the remaining £600 would amount to 5 per cent interest on the estimated value of the navigation, which was then £12,000.
-He obtained his Act of Parliament a year later, which raised the tolls, but the Commissioners reduced freight charges at the same time, resulting in the operation being more profitable for Hollis and less so for the barge owners.
+Another act of Parliament, the Itchin Coal Rates Act 1811 (51 Geo.
+3. c. ccii), allowed Hollis to raise the tolls, and eight years later, he held a meeting at the Winchester Guildhall, explaining why he needed to raise the tolls further.
+The meeting asked him to postpone his next bill for a year, in return for which they would give him £1,200 for one year's tolls, wharfage and rent, he would spend £600 on repairs, and the remaining £600 would amount to 5 per cent interest on the estimated value of the navigation, which was then £12,000.
+He obtained the Itchin Navigation Rates Act 1820 (1 Geo.
+4. c. lxxv) a year later, which raised the tolls, but the commissioners reduced freight charges at the same time, resulting in the operation being more profitable for Hollis and less so for the barge owners.